google/WebFundamentals/src/content/en/updates/2018/10/nic70.md

   [send intervention and deprecation messages](https://www.chromestatus.com/feature/5544632075157504) to your servers using the `Report-To HTTP` Response header field or surface them in the `ReportingObserver` interface.
-* And, there are a number of important deprecations you should know about, check the
+* There are a number of important deprecations you should know about, check the
   [Deprecations and removals in Chrome 70](/web/updates/2018/09/chrome-70-deps-rems) post for more details.
+* And be sure to check out the latest
+  [What's new in DevTools](/web/updates/2018/08/devtools) post to learn what's new in Chrome DevTools.

 <div class="clearfix"></div>